 Samsung, of course, has already shipped in the UK a handset which utilises its own mobile OS, bada, in the shape of the Wave for Vodafone.

 It appears that bada will be subsumed into Tizen, however.
-Samsung recently announced ( see here) that it intends to ship a Tizen based handset in February 2013.
+Samsung announced in 2012 ( see here) that it intended to ship a Tizen based handset in February 2013.

 That handset was eventually announced as the Samsung Z in June 2014.
 It is expected to become first available in Russia in Q3 2014 (see here).